silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 * Run `terraform apply -target aws_vpc.main`
 * Run `terraform apply`

+This will give you the infrastructure needed to deploy and run a container with an Elixir service.

 # The Infrastructure
-In order to help build the infrastructure correctly, in a reproducable way and in the right order, we use [Terraform](https://www.terraform.io/).
+In order to help build the infrastructure correctly, in a reproducable way and in the right order, I'll use [Terraform](https://www.terraform.io/).
 Terraform itself can be maddening (the subject of a future post), but it also seeems like a neccesary evil, since the AWS console can be frustrating to work with and often limits the functionality of services.

 Below I've split the terraform into sections and talk through each one, or if you prefer, feel free to  [skip ahead to the final file](#the-final-file).
 Installing and configuring terraform for your AWS account is outside the scope of this article, but [HashiCorp](https://learn.hashicorp.com/collections/terraform/aws-get-started) provides a great introduction.